gravitl/netmaker/k8s/server/README.md

 Based on the prerequisites, you will have one of the following scenarios.
 Configure accordingly:

-    a) **Nginx:** Uncomment the Ingress section from mosquitto.yaml and replace NETMAKER_SUBDOMAIN with your domain.
+    a) **Nginx:** Uncomment the Ingress section from mosquitto.yaml.
+Replace NETMAKER_SUBDOMAIN with your domain, and YOUR_CLUSTER_ISSUER with the cluster issuer configured for your certificates.

     b) **External LB:** Configure an LB to load balance TLS traffic to the MQ service on port 8883.
 If using a port other than 443, change the value of MQ_PORT in netmaker-server.yaml.
 The LB must support Secure Websockets (WSS), which requires a valid TLS certificate.